 On all other homes, outbuildings may not be built forward of the principal elevation without planning permission.
 Size restrictions for PD are explained below.

-To be covered in your PD rights, outbuilding must be:
+To be covered in your Permitted Development rights, outbuilding must be:

 - single storey;